willy68/pg-router/README.md

 In this example:
 1. We create a `FileCache` instance pointing to a cache directory
-2. We set up a `MarkRegexCollector` and other Collectors for route collection
+2. We set up all available Collectors for route collection
 3. We use `fetch()` which will return cached data if available, or execute the callback to generate and cache the data
 4. We measure and display the execution time to demonstrate the performance benefit of caching